-- 1) evidence-based principles for developing and evaluating persuasive advertising campaigns - 2) techniques for improved decision-making in advertising
+- 1) evidence-based principles for developing and evaluating persuasive advertising campaigns - 2) Tools and techniques for improved decision-making in advertising.
+Go to the Learning by Objectives page on adprin.com and complete the Tools and Techniques Spreadsheet.

 Unique selling proposition for this course: If you follow the course as suggested, you will be able to design and to evaluate an ad campaign better than someone who has had 20 years of experience in the advertising business.